Almost 60 percent of the kindergartners in Central Texas are already falling behind in learning to read when they begin school.

 “These are smart, capable students, but early experience gaps mean they are playing ‘catch-up’ from day one,” said Mary Ellen Isaacs, executive director of Literacy First.
 “First-grade reading achievement predicts future achievement with alarming accuracy.
 If students do not read well by third grade, they are four times more likely to not graduate high school.”

-Noting the crucial role that reading plays in other learning, Isaacs explained, “It is essential that students catch up their reading skills in the early grades so they can take full advantage of instruction in all their other classes.”The Dana Center recognized and acted on this insight back in 1994, when executive director Uri Treisman worked with Gay Su Pinnell and colleagues at The University of Texas at Austin to launch AmeriCorps for Math and Literacy, which became today’s Literacy First.
+Noting the crucial role that reading plays in other learning, Isaacs explained that, “It is essential that students catch up their reading skills in the early grades so they can take full advantage of instruction in all their other classes.”The Dana Center recognized and acted on this insight back in 1994, when executive director Uri Treisman worked with Gay Su Pinnell and colleagues at The University of Texas at Austin to launch AmeriCorps for Math and Literacy, which became today’s Literacy First.

 For nearly 30 years, Literacy First has been driven by this goal of ensuring all children read well by third grade.
 Each year, more than 80 percent of participating students demonstrate accelerated and measurable progress to grade level in critical reading skills.
 The program staffs its tutoring cadre with recruits through the federal AmeriCorps program.